ccm7676/ZINACB/README.md

-# Introducing ZØN: the chess engine that worships the almighty penguino
+# This repo is concerning a soon to be chess engine that henceforth shall be named ZINACB (ZiNacBEE) which stands for Zinacb Is Not A Chess Bot